 Students are obligated to notify the Records Office of any change of address and/or phone number.
 Failure to do so can cause serious delay in the handling of student records and notification of emergencies at home.
-Students change their address by using Self Service Carolina.
+Students change their address by using Self Service Carolina or email recordsoffice@uscupstate.edu.